 Mars Probe

 Lindberg (the original kit company) developed several kits of these conceptual spacecraft that von Braun had envisioned would be used to put man on Mars.
-This kit has been dug out of the archive of forgotten molds by the new Lindberg company and reissued for our enjoyment.
+This kit was originally released in the 1960s and was dug out of the archive of forgotten molds in 2007.
+The kit is still available and some hobby outlets have it marked down over 50%.

 If you look closer at the parts trees, you'll note a few items in the second photo that don't belong there.
 The kit also includes the winged Mars lander as an alternative to the commsat payload.
 No mention of this is made in the instructions, but since these parts are part of the kit, we'll likely be seeing the winged lander released in the future.